-For students travelling on our Discover the World program, consider the order of your travels.
+For students travelling on our Western Europe Semester programs, consider the order of your travels.
 Paris is typically the most expensive city.
 Make sure to plan accordingly based on your specific rotation!

 Having a cell phone that works internationally is a great way to communicate with all of your friends in the program and a necessity in emergency situations.
 It's also strongly recommended for all program participants.
 The good news is that, with the right information, getting an international cell phone can be a relatively quick, painless and (if you plan well) inexpensive process.
 Here are some options:

 Some companies specialize in providing cell phones to international travelers.
 Many of these companies will offer you a cell phone and/or SIM cards for use abroad, a local phone number in the countries you'll be traveling in, and rates that are competitive with local providers.

 It's generally cheap and easy to find a pre-paid phone in each location that you'll be studying in, and you'll have the comfort of knowing that you won't be shocked by a large phone bill at the end of the semester.
 Buy as much as you think you'll need at the beginning and re-fill as necessary.
 Keep in mind, though, that you will not be able to get your money back for pre-paid minutes not used.
 Another drawback is that you will not have a cell phone upon your arrival abroad.

 Cheap phones are available at any wireless store throughout the city where you are studying abroad.
 If you’re a DTW student, all you need to do is purchase a new SIM card when you arrive at your second and third locations – the new SIM card can be used in this one unlocked phone.
 We recommend purchasing a cell phone just to be on the safe side; having a local cell phone can be invaluable in the case of an emergency!
 Just be sure to know the rates for your phone and limit your usage according to your budget.
 Note: most countries call “cell” phones “mobile” phones.